xlwan/KRnet/README.md

 ![](from_Z_to_Y.png)

 Simply speaking, the KRnet will map a 4d standard Gaussian to the empirical distribution given by the 4d dataset.
 We here only plot the first two dimensions.
-Here $Z$ indicates a standard Gaussian random variable, $Y$ the random variable corresponding to the dataset, and $z=f(y)$ and invertible mapping given by KRnet.
+Here $Z$ indicates a standard Gaussian random variable, $Y$ the random variable corresponding to the dataset, and $z=f(y)$ the invertible mapping given by KRnet.
+So the probability measure for $Y$ is the pushforward of the probability measure for $Z$ through the mapping $f^{-1}(\cdot)$.